Cloud Foundry Environment Variables

 }

-Environment variable groups are system-wide variables that enable operators to apply a group of environment variables to all running applications and all staging applications separately.
+Environment variable groups are system-wide variables that allow operators to apply a group of environment variables to all running apps and all staging apps separately.

 An environment variable group consists of a single hash of name-value pairs that are later inserted into an application container at runtime or at staging.
 These values can contain information such as HTTP proxy information.
 The values for variables set in an environment variable group are case-sensitive.

-- All authenticated users can get the environment variables assigned to their application.
+• All authenticated users can get the environment variables assigned to their app.

-- All variable changes take effect after the operator restarts or restages the applications.
+• All variable changes take effect after the operator restarts or restages the apps.

-The table below lists the commands for environment variable groups.
+The following table lists the commands for environment variable groups.

 The following examples demonstrate how to retrieve the environment variables: